madhavwaj/Python-Process/README.md

 4. Contribute by creating pull requests, opening issues, or sharing your own Python journey!

 ### Connect
 Let's learn Python together!
-Connect with me on [LinkedIn](your-linkedin-profile-url) or [Twitter](your-twitter-profile-url).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/madhav-bhardwaj-b27976266/) or [Twitter](your-twitter-profile-url).
 I'm always up for discussions, collaborations, and learning from each other.

 Happy coding! 🐍✨

----

-Don't forget to replace `"https://www.linkedin.com/in/madhav-bhardwaj-b27976266/"` and `""` with your actual social media profiles if you'd like to include those links.
-Good luck with your Python learning journey, and I hope your GitHub repo becomes a valuable resource for you and others!